Llonvne/KRequest/README.md

 ## Usage

 Let's understand the usage of KRequest through an example.
-When we need to access a GitHub API with the URL https://api.github.com/users/{login}, where {login} represents the username parameter, we use the HTTP GET method and the response body is converted to GitUser.
+When we need to access a GitHub API with the following URL https://api.github.com/users/{login}, where {login} represents the username parameter, we use the HTTP GET method and the response body is need to be converted to GitUser.

 ```kotlin
 data class GitUser(